581985dl/Fintech-Assignment-MVP/README.md

 Note: This repo has little version history because private google firebase api keys were present in the code during development for the purpose actively testing the MVP.
-This repo contains only the final commit which excludes sensitive information.
+This repo contains only the final commit which excludes sensitive information that shouldn't be on public repo's.

 # REChain: Fractional Real-Estate Ownership MVP